vehjelmtvedt/GoGreen/doc/checkstyle-guide.md

 ### Other
-* Make sure to use autoformatting.
-This will automatically fix (most) of the ChcekStyle formatting issues!
+* Make sure to use auto formatting.
+This will automatically fix (most) of the Checkstyle formatting issues!
-* Assuming IntelliJ, these are the hotkeys:
+* Assuming IntelliJ, these are the hot-keys:
 * For Windows: Ctrl + Alt + L
 * For Ubuntu: Ctrl + Alt + windows + L
 * For Mac: Command + Option + L